 Toronto’s Distillery District had its beginnings with the opening of the Gooderham and Worts Distillery in 1832.
 Founded by two brothers-in-law, this distillery eventually became the largest in the British Empire.
-Amazingly, this huge plant – covering about 13 acres (52ha) – continued producing whisky and other spirits until its closure in 1990, surviving even through the Prohibition era.
+Amazingly, this huge plant – covering about 13 acres (52 ha.) – continued producing whiskey and other spirits until its closure in 1990, surviving even through the Prohibition era.
 The Distillery area remains the largest and best preserved collection of Victorian Industrial architecture in North America.

 The Distillery Today

 During the 1990s, before the district assumed its current role as an arts, culture, and entertainment center for the city of Toronto, it became one of the country’s most popular sites at which to film movies.
 Some of the more well-known films shot here include Cinderella Man, Chicago, X-Men, The Hurricane, and Against the Ropes.